MarZIC: A Marginal mediation model for Zero-Inflated Compositional mediators with applications to microbiome data: Model and Notation

 \section{Model and Notation}

 For simplicity, we suppress subject index in all notations in this section.
-Let $Y$, $M$ and $X$ denote the continuous outcome variable, the mediator variable and the independent variable respectively.
-We assume the outcome $Y$ depend on $M$ and $X$ through the following regression equation:
+Let $Y$, $M=(M_1,\dots,M_{K+1})$ and $X$ denote the continuous outcome variable, the compositional mediator variable and the independent variable respectively.
+For example, $M$ could be the vector of relative abundances (RA) of microbial taxa.
+Before constructing the model for zero-inflated data, we first describe the model for the special case where the mediator $M$ have no zeros which could happen if investigators choose to impute zeros with a Pseudocount or a small positive number.
+The model for zero-inflated data will be provided after that.